sopra-fs22-group-36/screw-your-neighbor-server/doc/m2/FS22-Group-36-M2-Report.md

 \newpage

-We don't use the PUT Request, because all functionality  we need of a PUT Request can be done with a PATCH request, and the PATCH request is easier.
+We don't use the PUT request, because all functionality  we need of a PUT request can be done with a PATCH request, and the PATCH request is easier.

-All Endpoints support at least:
+All endpoints support at least:

 - Accept: application/hal+json
 - Content-Type: application/hal+json (POST, PATCH)

-The Parameter Types are as follows:
+The parameter types are as follows:

-- {id}: Patch Parameter
+- {id}: Patch parameter
-- Model: Body Parameter (as application/hal+json)
+- Model: Body parameter (as application/hal+json)
 - ?sort= and ?propName1= filters : Query Parameter

 ### Endpoints